hyperstack-org/hyperstack/docs/client-dsl/elements-and-rendering.md

 As each React element is generated it is stored by Hyperstack in a *rendering buffer*, and when the component finishes the rendering block, the buffer is returned as the result of the components render callback.
 If the expression has a child block (like `DIV { 'hello' }`) the block is passed to the `createElement` as a the child function the same as JSX would do.

-When an expression like this is evaluated (**[see the full example in the section on params...](/params#named-child-components-as-params)**)
+When an expression like this is evaluated (**[see the full example in the section on params...](../params#named-child-components-as-params)**)
 ```ruby
   Reveal(content: DIV { 'I came from the App' })
 ```
 we need to *remove* the generated `DIV` element *out* of the rendering buffer before passing it to `Reveal`.
 This is done automatically by applying the `~` (remove) operator to the
 `DIV` as it is passed on.

-In general will never have to manually use the remove (`~`) operator, as React's declarative nature makes storing elements for later use not as helpful in more procedural frameworks.
+In general you will never have to manually use the remove (`~`) operator, as React's declarative nature makes storing elements for later use not as necessary as in more procedural frameworks.

 #### Creating Elements Programmatically